What Are Godly Friendships? 10 Qualities to Look Out For

 7. They’re trustworthy

 Trust is sacred.
-It involves keeping our friends’ secrets safe and also feeling safe to confide in your friends about your own personal struggles.
-Trust means you know they’ll hold that information in the strictest confidence.
+It involves keeping our friends’ secrets safe and also feeling safe to confide in our friends about our struggles.

 Scripture: